Ottavio Acquaviva d'Aragona (1560–1612)

-Ottavio Acquaviva d'Aragona, seniore (1560–1612) was an Itaian Roman Catholic cardinal and archbishop.
+Ottavio Acquaviva d'Aragona, seniore (1560–1612) was an Italian Roman Catholic cardinal and archbishop.

 Biography

 He was born in Naples in 1560 to Duke Giovan Girolamo and Margherita Pio.
 He was a brother of Cardinal Giulio Acquaviva d'Aragona and Blessed Rodolfo Acquaviva, who was martyred in 1583 in the East Indies.
 Ottavio studied law at the University of Perugia, from which he received a doctorate in 1582.

 He studied "belle lettere" and Greek at the University of Perugia and obtained a degree in utroque iure.
 Then he went to Rome and entered the Curia, initially as a referendum of the Supreme Court of the Apostolic Signatura.
-Between 1590 and 1591 he was major domo for Pope Gregory XIV.
+Between 1590 and 1591 he was majordomo for Pope Gregory XIV.